 top of page

-Back in 1998, my passion for natural light portrait photography began when I first became a mother.
-By 2002, we were blessed with three children under the age of five.
-Challenging myself to capture the essence of their personalities in a photograph, especially using black & white film, eventually evolved into doing the same for other families.
-My motivation to capture the moments that really matter, whether they are joyful, serene, thoughtful, intense, complex, or quiet, became stronger with every passing year.
+My passion for natural light portrait photography began when I became a mom in 1998.
+By 2002, we were blessed with three children.
+I challenging myself to capture the moments that really mattered on film, whether they were joyful, serene, thoughtful, intense, complex, or quiet.
+The motivation intensified with every passing year and I that's when I started photographing other families too.

-As children get older, finding time (and sometimes their willingness!) to photograph them becomes more complex - they are busy people with their own opinions!
-So scheduling and designing a session needs to be more intentional.
-Parents typically think that their children change A LOT in those first 5 years of life, but WOW, those precious years between 9th and 12th grade and their college years ---- it goes by in a heartbeat and they become young adults in the blink of an eye.
+As our children get older, finding time to photograph them becomes more complex - they are busy people!
+We think our their children change A LOT in those first 5 years of life, but WOW, those teenage years go by in a heartbeat and they become young adults in the blink of an eye.

-Celebrating who they are during their senior year is a milestone worthy of slowing down to mindfully document with a special Senior Photography Experience in which they are the 'art' in front of the lens!
-Honestly, it's so much more than a session with an end goal of getting beautiful images....it's designed to be a personalized experience they will fondly remember; a celebration of their Senior Year!
+Celebrating who they are during their senior year is a milestone worthy of slowing down to intentionally document with a special Senior Portrait Experience in which they are the 'art' in front of my lens!
+Honestly, it's more than the goal of getting beautiful images....it's designed to be a personalized experience they will remember; a celebration of their Senior Year!

 The Process: